Convex-Dev/design/cad/004_accounts/README.md

 An example procedure for doing this securely is:
 - Transfer away any digital assets or other access control rights you want to keep
 - Set the controller to `nil`
-- Delete unwanted definitions fro the account's environment with `undef`
+- Delete unwanted definitions from the account's environment with `undef`
 - Especially, it is important to delete:
   - any exported functions that might be called externally
   - The `*schedule-start*` value, which may enable scheduled operations